1st The Queen's Dragoon Guards

-1st The Queen's Dragoon Guards (QDG) is an armoured cavalry regiment in the Royal Armoured Corps (RAC) of the British Army that specialized in armoured reconnaissance, combined arms, counterinsurgency in desert terrain, counter-sniper tactics and special reconnaissance (snipers units only), desert warfare, ISTAR, maneuver warfare, and support to providing security in areas at risk of attack or terrorism.
+1st The Queen's Dragoon Guards (QDG) is an armoured cavalry regiment in the Royal Armoured Corps (RAC) of the British Army that specialised in armoured reconnaissance, combined arms, counterinsurgency in desert terrain, counter-sniper tactics and special reconnaissance (snipers units only), desert warfare, ISTAR, manoeuvre warfare, and support to providing security in areas at risk of attack or terrorism.

-Nicknamed The Welsh Cavalry, the regiment recruits from Wales and the bordering English counties of Cheshire, Herefordshire, and Shropshire.
+Nicknamed The Welsh Cavalry, the regiment recruits from Wales and the bordering English counties of Cheshire, Herefordshire, Shropshire, and Worcestershire.
 It is the senior RAC cavalry regiment and therefore senior regiment of the line of the British Army.

 History

 The current regiment was formed in 1959 by the amalgamation of 1st King's Dragoon Guards (raised in 1685 by Sir John Lanier as Lanier's or the 2nd Queen's Regiment of Horse in response to the Monmouth Rebellion) and the 2nd Dragoon Guards (Queen's Bays) (raised in 1685 by the Earl of Peterborough as Peterborough's or the 3rd Regiment of Horse, also in response to the Monmouth Rebellion).

 The regiment has spent much of its short history based in Germany.
 It served during the Aden Emergency in 1966 and 1967 and its squadrons were dispersed throughout the Middle East during that time.
 Perhaps the best known member in the 1970s was Captain Mark Phillips, one-time husband of The Princess Anne: they married in 1973.

-In 1983, the regiment was deployed to Lebanon in support of the allied Multinational Force, in 1990 it was sent to the Middle East for the Gulf War and in 1996 it was deployed to Bosnia as part of NATO peacekeeping forces during the Yugoslav Wars.
+In 1983, the regiment was deployed to Lebanon in support of the allied Multinational Force, in 1990 it was sent to the Middle East for the Gulf War, and in 1996 it was deployed to Bosnia as part of NATO peacekeeping forces during the Yugoslav Wars.

-In 2003, the regiment served in Iraq during the invasion of Iraq providing the armoured reconnaissance and light armour support necessary to allow 3 Commando Brigade's advance north to Basra.
+In 2003, the regiment served during the invasion of Iraq providing the armoured reconnaissance and light armour support necessary to allow 3 Commando Brigade's advance north to Basra.
 On their return from Iraq in 2005, Brigadier Rose of 3 Commando Brigade presented the Regiment with the Commando Dagger in recognition of the superb relationship between 'C' Squadron and the Royal Marines during the liberation of Iraq.
 This squadron had the distinction of spending one of the longest periods of constant contact with the enemy for 20 days or so during this operation.
 In 2004, the QDG returned to Iraq on Op TELIC 5 in the counter insurgency role with B Squadron deploying from Basra in support of 1st Battalion, The Black Watch in support of operations around Fallujah.

 After operations in Basra and Maysan, the Regiment then took command of Al Muthanna Province as a Task Force of over 1000 personnel.
-In 2006, the QDG returned to Iraq on Op TELIC 8 and oversaw the successful transfer of Al Muthanna province back to Iraqi control.
+In 2006, the QDG returned to Iraq on Operation Telic 8 and oversaw the successful transfer of Al Muthanna province back to Iraqi control.